stab3l-admin/stab3l-docs/content/docs/markdown-guide.md

 # Markdown Guide

 TerminalDocs uses Markdown for writing documentation.
-This guide will help you understand how to use Markdown to format your documentation.
+This guide will help you understand how to use Markdown to format your documentation, including the new GitBook-like features.

+{% hint style="info" %}
+TerminalDocs now supports GitBook-like syntax for creating rich content blocks.
+This guide covers both standard Markdown and these extended features.
+{% endhint %}

 ## Basic Syntax